cloudmaven/documentation/pages/aws/aws_hipaa.md

 ## Part 1.
 Build the SCE

-### Notes in passing
+We make extensive use here of short **boldface** abbreviations for system components.

-We punctuate the procedural steps needed to build the Secure Compute Environment (SCE) with short notes on rationale, how things fit together.
-We also make extensive use of very short abbreviations (just about every entity gets one, indicated by **boldface** and obsessive re-naming of everything using the Project Identifier Tag (PIT)
+We also present *tagging* of resources and *naming* resources using a short identifier string unique to each project: The Project Identifier Tag (abbreviated PIT).

 Our main objective (see Figure below) is to use a Laptop or other cloud-external data source